Nest Egg

 The Low-fi version

-After getting our user feedback and figuring out our branding we started to design the app.
-First we created a hand drawn version of the app before spending our time living in Figma.
-We used this drawn version to get a sense of what screens we wanted and how we wanted the flow of the app to be.
-This version was key is creating the best design we could.
+After gathering user feedback and finalizing our branding, we began designing the app.
+First, we created a hand-drawn version to get a sense of the screens we wanted and how the app flow should work before moving into Figma.
+This initial sketch was key to creating the best design possible.

 Low-fi version of Nest Egg